edmcouncil/html-pages/README.md

 ```

 ### Deploy [AUTO HOME](./auto) with docker-compose
-As for fibo profile you need to run:
+Similarly to running fibo profile, you need to run:
 ```
 $ docker-compose --profile auto up -d
 ```
-and/or:
+Again you may need to run this beforehand:
 ```
 docker-compose --profile=auto build
 ```
 Listing containers must show one container running and the port mapping as below:
 ```